dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * NumberOfHaplotypesWithTheDerivedAllele - For every coalescent simulation, this will be this number of haplotypes with the derived allele.
 This should match what you simulated on step 1.

+You can, as an example, run the following command:

 `bash RunMsselCalculateDistance.sh 600 500 1 PopulationExpansionModel.txt 250000 1000 10 40`

+The output will be found in the file Results/DistancesFile_Identifier.txt .
+Each row contains the L values estimated for a given allele frequency trajectory given a set of coalescent simulations with a set of haplotypes that contain the derived allele.

 Then, we create the L(4Ns, allele frequency, Demographic scenario | L) table using the following script: